Skip to main content

 note

 In OpenFn V1, there was no concept of Workflow Steps--they were referred to as Jobs.
-In V2, we now refer to Jobs as the "job expressions" or "script" that define the business logic and transformation rules of individual Steps.
+In V2, Jobs now are defined as the job expressions or script that define the business logic and transformation rules of individual Steps.

 Create or edit a Step